Yuengling: Products

-Introduced in 2018, Golden Pilsner is the first year-round beer introduced in 17 years.
-Combining pale and specialty malts, and Hallertau and Saaz hops, it has an ABV of 4.7% and comes in at 135 calories.
-It was initially distributed April 1 to select markets, but eventually made its way around the 22-state footprint Yuengling covers.
+Introduced in 2018, Golden Pilsner was Yuengling's first new year-round beer in 17 years.
+Made with pale and specialty malts and Hallertau and Saaz hops, it has an ABV of 4.7 percent and contains 135 calories.
+It was initially distributed to selected markets beginning April 1, 2018, before expanding throughout Yuengling's then-22-state distribution area.